 - Faculty Review of Curriculum Faculty will review components of the department curriculum each semester and academic school year to assess appropriateness and timeliness.
-In addition, all new courses proposed for the curriculum must be approved by the faculty. - Annual Faculty Performance Review Every year all untenured faculty and all tenured

-- Advisory Board Review The Department is committed to using the talents and resources of our Advisory Board by holding an annual, in-person meetings and engaging in ongoing networking to strengthen its mutually beneficial relationship with these partners from the community.
+In addition, all new courses proposed for the curriculum must be approved by the faculty. - Annual Faculty Performance Review Every year all untenured faculty and all tenured faculty, will follow the peer-review procedures outlined in the School of Allied Health Professions Faculty Handbook to complete a performance review.
+This review covers teaching, service, and research, and culminates in Faculty and Department Head recommendations for each faculty member's professional growth and development. - Advisory Board Review The Department is committed to using the talents and resources of our Advisory Board by holding an annual, in-person meetings and engaging in ongoing networking to strengthen its mutually beneficial relationship with these partners from the community.
 Part of each meeting's agenda is to obtain their formative evaluation and recommendations for program improvement.
 Additionally, the Advisory Board will evaluate the program's mission and objectives, content and design of the curriculum, student's practicum/internship experiences and evaluation procedures, recruitment/retention procedures, program recognition, support and resources, and lastly, faculty composition, qualifications, performance and expertise.
 The collective members of the Advisory Board have enormous experience, both personally and professionally, with a variety of counseling services.
-The Department of Clinical Rehabilitation and Counseling makes every effort to ensure that the Advisory Board members are certified and licensed professionals. - Employer Review Supervisors in organizations that employ our graduates are periodically surveyed for their evaluation of and recommendations for improvement of our program, based on their experience with our graduates' performance in their setting. - Program Recognition, Support, and Resources Review Department faculty serve on appropriate policy-setting and program review bodies of the School of Allied Health Professions (SAHP) and communicate pertinent decisions and actions of these respective bodies to the entire department faculty.
+The Department of Clinical Rehabilitation and Counseling makes every effort to Department of Clinical Rehabilitation & Counseling Louisiana State University Health Sciences Center ensure that the Advisory Board members are certified and licensed professionals.

+- Employer Review Supervisors in organizations that employ our graduates are periodically surveyed for their evaluation of and recommendations for improvement of our program, based on their experience with our graduates' performance in their setting. - Program Recognition, Support, and Resources Review Department faculty serve on appropriate policy-setting and program review bodies of the School of Allied Health Professions (SAHP) and communicate pertinent decisions and actions of these respective bodies to the entire department faculty.
 The Department Head participates on the Executive Committee of the SAHP and, through this committee, communicates support service needs of faculty and students, including reasonable access to financial resources, facilities, and necessary technology.